If you want to be on the forefront of consumer protection and don't mind a little blood and guts then a career as a food inspector might be for you.

 To qualify for the lower pay grade by experience applicants must have a bachelor's degree and 12 semester hours of biology, mathematics, physical science or agricultural science.
 Undergraduates within nine months of graduation may apply.

 Applicants can qualify for the higher pay grade only through experience.
-"Applicants must have the equivalent of one year of full-time regulatory experience as a state, federal or military Food Inspector responsible for sanitation practices, laws and regulations governing the food industry and processed products, product judgment determination and the ability to communicate with food industry personnel," according to the 2011 job posting.
+"Applicants must have the equivalent of one year of full-time regulatory experience as a state, federal or military Food Inspector responsible for sanitation practices, laws and regulations governing the food industry and processed products, product judgment determination and the ability to communicate with food industry personnel," according to a 2011 job posting.

 What You'll Do: